Plumsail/orgchart-docs/source/how-tos/display-awards-and-conditionally-format-orgchart.rst

     :alt: Edit page

-Then I switched to the ‘General settings’ wizard step and changed org chart skin to ‘Modern’.
+Then I switched to the **General settings* wizard step and changed org chart skin to "Modern".
 I would prefer to use this skin because it fits modern UI of SharePoint Online more than other skins.

-Then I switched to the ‘Custom JavaScript’ wizard step:
+Then I switched to the **Custom JavaScript** wizard step:

 .. image:: /../_static/img/how-tos/customize-boxes-and-styles/display-awards-and-conditionally-format-orgchart/CustomJSStep.png
     :alt: Custom javascript